 The ignition system has a flywheel with an electronic coil which supplies high voltage to the spark plug.

 See the relevant section [for advice on resolving problems related to the ignition.

-The coil and complete flywheel are accessible by removing the cowl.
+The coil and flywheel can be accessed by removing the cover.

 Some of the following operations can be facilitated by removing the engine from the machine.